r-lib/processx/README.md

 ## Features

-* Start system processes in the background.
+* Start system processes in the background and find their process id.
 * Check if a background process is running.
 * Wait on a background process.
 * Get the exit status of a background process, if it has already